khushi200701/AI-assignments/README.md

 # AI-assignments
-Implementing some Artificial Intelligence algorithms
+Implementing the following Artificial Intelligence algorithms

 1. Write a program (C/Python) to solve the 8-queen problem using stochastic hill climbing search strategy.
 You should report the following for the search strategy: